Lobinia/cara-de-gato/README.md

 This is a basic HTML, CSS and JavaScript project template to display and practice.

+Semantic HTML present.

+Fully Flexbox based, and is very responsible and editable, the layout will not break easily.

-It's pastel pink and cat themed short home page for a slipper, mug and custom t-shirts store.
+It's a pastel pink and cat themed short home page for a slipper, mug and custom t-shirts store.